Juárez businesses prepare for New Year’s Eve celebrations

 "So far, there has been no report of a significant increase in violations, which reinforces the fact that the objective of the reform is not to impose more penalties, but to prevent accidents and encourage safer and more defensive driving based on awareness of the new regulations," Mayor Pérez Cuéllar added.

-The City reiterated the call not to drive after consuming alcohol and emphasized that during the holidays, people can celebrate responsibly by choosing alternatives such as using taxis, ride-sharing services, or a designated driver to avoid endangering their own lives and the lives of others and to ensure safe celebrations without tragedies.
+The City reiterated its call not to drive after consuming alcohol and emphasized that during the holidays, people can celebrate responsibly by choosing alternatives such as using taxis, ride-sharing services, or a designated driver to avoid endangering their own lives and the lives of others, and to ensure safe celebrations without tragedy.

 Residents crossing to Juárez to celebrate are expected to see an increased law enforcement presence on the city's streets, with both the Juárez Municipal Police Department (SSPM) and the Juárez Road Safety Department (CGSV) patrolling across the city.